• Rib of Beef

 Product description

-Roast Rib of Beef* is an iconic roasting joint, with a depth of flavour and marbled texture that sets it apart from the crowd.
-Our team of specialist butchers cut this joint from the fore-rib of the beast, trimming and removing the chine bone, so that it's ready to roast and easy to carve.
+Roast Rib of Beef is an iconic roasting joint, prized for its depth of flavour and marbled texture.
+Our team of specialist butchers cut this joint from the fore-rib of the beast, trimming and removing the chine bone so it’s ready to roast and easy to carve.

-All of our beef is from native breed cattle that spend their lives free roaming the Yorkshire Dales, enjoying a naturally foraged diet of lush green grass, wild flowers, herbs and berries.
-This is beef of the highest quality and provenance.
+All of our beef comes from native-breed cattle that roam freely across the Yorkshire Dales, grazing on lush grass, wild flowers, herbs and berries.
+The result is beef of exceptional quality and provenance.

-The secrets to success that are often overlooked, are to pull the joint out early and give it time to come up to room temperature before cooking, and then allow at least an hour for the meat to rest post roasting.
+The often-overlooked secrets to success are simple: take the joint out early to let it come up to room temperature before cooking, and allow at least an hour for the meat to rest after roasting.

-Of course, the classic roast beef accoutrements would be a good way to go; potatoes roasted in beef fat, roasted onions, a punchy fresh horseradish cream, etc. However, if you want to treat yourself, why not indulge in this recipe for roast rib of beef with baked onions in parmesan and cream.
-Or maybe it’s the moment for the time-honoured classic of gratin dauphinoise to join the party.
-Sometimes you can’t beat the classics…"
+Of course, the classic roast beef accompaniments are hard to beat; potatoes roasted in beef fat, sweet roasted onions, and a punchy horseradish cream.
+But if you want to treat yourself, try our recipe for Roast Rib of Beef with Parmesan Cream Baked Onions.
+Or perhaps it’s the moment for that timeless comfort, gratin dauphinoise.
+Sometimes you just can’t beat the classics.”

-My go to gravy is to pour off most of the fat from the tray (please keep for fried dripping toast…most excellent with mince beef and carrots on top) and then fry a couple of cloves of garlic with some thyme in the fat - by the way I put the roasting tray straight over the hob.
+My go-to gravy is to pour off most of the fat from the tray (please keep it for fried dripping toast — most excellent with minced beef and carrots on top) and then fry a couple of cloves of garlic with some thyme in the fat.
+By the way, I put the roasting tray straight over the hob.
 Leave the roasted onion in the tray whilst making the sauce.
 Then add a good spoon of tomato purée to the caramelised juices sticking to the base that you have lifted with a scratch from the spoon.
-Whilst stock will always produce a meatier richer sauce it is not necessary.
-Simply add a good slug of sherry vinegar then three quarters of a bottle of red wine and a good slug of additional sherry, Madeira or Masala.
-Reduce this and season well whilst remembering that the gathered juice from the resting meat should be added.
-Flouring the fat is an option but I find this produces a rather old school and unnecessarily thick gravy.
+Whilst stock will always produce a meatier, richer sauce, it is not necessary.
+Simply add a good slug of sherry vinegar, then three quarters of a bottle of red wine and a good slug of additional sherry, Madeira or Marsala.
+Reduce this and season well, remembering that the gathered juice from the resting meat should be added.
+Flouring the fat is an option, but I find this produces a rather old-school and unnecessarily thick gravy.

-If tired of roast potatoes, then cube the potatoes to a medium-dice and par boil.
+If tired of roast potatoes, then cube the potatoes to a medium dice and parboil.
 Drain and fry them in a mix of beef fat and olive oil until crispy.
-Toss them up with a lot of finely chopped raw garlic, lots of finely chopped parsley and salt.
+Toss them up with a lot of finely chopped raw garlic, plenty of finely chopped parsley and salt.
 Tip them in a mountain onto a plate and serve with the beef.

 Cold roast beef is epic on rye bread with butter, hot mustard, horseradish cream, gherkins and dill.”